adumont/hrm-cpu/README.md

 For now, the latest version of the instruction set is described in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WEB_RK878GqC6Xb1BZOdD-QtXDiJCOBEF22lt2ebCDg/edit?usp=sharing).

+The following picture shows the instruction set format, and corresponding machine language:

 ![](assets/instruction-set.png)

 The current implementation status is represented by the color in the first column (Green: implemented in Logisim, white: pending).